zeinabibrahim96/capstone-Azure-MachineLearning/README.md

 Ensemble learning improves machine learning results and predictive performance by combining multiple models as opposed to using single models.
 The Voting Ensemble model predicts based on the weighted average of predicted class probabilities.
 ![image](https://user-images.githubusercontent.com/59172649/148777728-9777f63f-4079-4512-9953-7659bab119a4.png)
+here the max accurancy is shown to be 0.86
 ![image](https://user-images.githubusercontent.com/59172649/148777760-0a90601e-1b6d-4e22-a78d-31e331c2217a.png)
 ![image](https://user-images.githubusercontent.com/59172649/148777803-b2b9eb89-3427-478f-869f-8dfc3624bb8c.png)
 # Hyperparameter Tuning